gurkenlabs/litiengine-docs/basics/getting-started/get-litiengine.md

 compile 'de.gurkenlabs:litiengine:0.4.20'
 ```

-A basic example for a Gradle based LITIengine project can be found [HERE](https://github.com/gurkenlabs/litiengine-gurk-nukem).
+A basic example for a Gradle based LITIENGINE project can be found [HERE](https://github.com/gurkenlabs/litiengine-gurk-nukem).
 Have a look at the project's `build.gradle` and `settings.gradle`.

 ### Apache Maven